svlark/svlark.github.io/_posts/2019-06-15-May-Florida-Keys-and-North-Carolina.md

 ![Mr. T release](https://user-images.githubusercontent.com/13930968/61883565-ae271580-aec8-11e9-98ee-b554f6f187b9.jpeg)
 Watching the release Mr. T, the loggerhead, back into the wild after his recuperation at the Turtle Hospital.
 Track his current location [here](https://www.turtlehospital.org/uncategorized/track-mr-t-an-adult-male-loggerhead-sea-turtle-online).

-I mostly post pictures of the exciting stuff, but here some of our daily grind hanging at the pool and getting our school work done.
+I mostly post pictures of the exciting stuff, but here, some of our daily grind is just hanging out at the pool and getting our school work done.

 ![hot stone massage at the pool](https://user-images.githubusercontent.com/13930968/61883558-acf5e880-aec8-11e9-8ed5-7db29f5918b9.jpeg)
 Hot stone mermaid massages at the pool.